Syn-axe/solid-guacamole/_articles/independent-contractor-vs-employee.md

 Getting the distinction between an employee and Contractor wrong can create unexpected costs and compliance issues for a business.

-Where a worker is incorrectly treated as an independent contractor, the business may face obligations it did not anticipate, including potential liability for unpaid superannuation, taxation obligations, leave entitlements and penalties.[^9]
+Misclassifying a worker as a Contractor can expose the business may face obligations it did not anticipate, including potential liability for unpaid superannuation, taxation obligations, leave entitlements and penalties.[^9]

 For growing businesses, these risks often increase as working relationships evolve over time.
 Regularly reviewing Contractor arrangements helps ensure they remain appropriately structured and compliant with the applicable legal framework.